-Philip Ernst is an Associate Professor with tenure at Rice University.
+Philip Ernst is a Full Professor with tenure at Rice University.
 He was previously the Dobelman Family Junior Chair as an Assistant Professor of Statistics.
 Ernst earned his Ph.D. in statistics from the Wharton School of the University of Pennsylvania in 2014, and joined the Rice faculty that same year.
 He is an associate editor for Mathematics of Operations Research, an associate editor for Statistics and Probability Letters, an associate editor for Stochastics, and an editor for Journal of Stochastic Analysis.

 In 2021, Ernst received Rice University's George R. Brown Award for Superior Teaching.
 In 2020, Ernst was named the inaugural winner of the Institute for Operations Research and the Management Sciences (INFORMS) Don Gaver, Jr. Early Career Award for Excellence in Operations Research, the first institute-wide early-career award.
 In 2019, Ernst was honored with the Rice Engineering Research and Teaching Excellence Award from the George R. Brown School of Engineering.
 This award is given annually to only two faculty who demonstrate excellence in both teaching and research .